RKHSMetaMod: An R package to estimate the Hoeffding decomposition of a complex model by solving RKHS ridge group sparse optimization problem: Introduction

-where $v_{max}$ is determined using a \textit{truncation scheme}.
-In this approach, the Sobol indices are obtained by summing up the squares of the suitable coefficients.

-\cite{BlatmanSudret} proposed a method for truncating the polynomial Chaos expansion and an algorithm based on least angle regression for selecting the terms in the expansion.

-In this method, according to the distribution of the components of $X$ a unique family of orthonormal polynomials $\{\phi_j\}_{j=0}^\infty$ is determined.
-However, this family may not be necessarily the best functional basis to approximate $m$ well.

-Another method to construct meta-models is the Gaussian Process (GP) modelling (\cite{10.2307/1269548}, \cite{doi:10.1111/j.1467-9868.2004.05304.x}, \cite{Kleijnen:2007:DAS:1554802,KLEIJNEN2009707}, \cite{MARREL2009742}, \cite{Durrande2012}, \cite{doi:10.1137/130926869}).
+Gaussian Process (GP) can also be used to construct meta-models as highlighted in \cite{10.2307/1269548}, \cite{doi:10.1111/j.1467-9868.2004.05304.x}, \cite{Kleijnen:2007:DAS:1554802,KLEIJNEN2009707}, \cite{MARREL2009742}, \cite{Durrande2012}, \cite{doi:10.1137/130926869}.
 The principle is to consider that the prior knowledge about the function $m(X)$, can be modelled by a GP $\mathcal{Z}(X)$ with a mean $m_{\mathcal{Z}}(X)$ and a covariance kernel $k_{\mathcal{Z}}(X,X')$.
-To perform sensitivity analysis from a GP model one may replace the true model $m(X)$ with the mean of the conditional GP, and deduce the Sobol indices from it.
-Most of the time, with GP, the Sobol indices are estimated using Monte Carlo methods.
+To perform sensitivity analysis from a GP model, one may replace the true model $m(X)$ with the mean of the conditional GP and deduce the Sobol indices from it.
+A review on the meta-modelling based on polynomial Chaos and GP is presented in \cite{LeGratiet2017}.